lkokes/BMI-calculator/README.md

-Aplikácia na výpočet BMI indexu.
-Po zadaní hmotnosti a výšky dostanete hodnotu BMI indexu.

-Ak je výsledná hodnota:

-- do 18,5: podvýživa
-- 18,5 – 24,9: ideálna a zdravá váha
+Application for calculating the BMI index.
+After entering the weight and height, you will receive the value of the BMI index.

+If the resulting value is:

+- up to 18.5: malnutrition
+- 18.5 - 24.9: ideal and healthy weight
-- 25 – 29,9: nadváha
+- 25 - 29.9: overweight
-- 30 a viac: obezita
+- 30 and over: obesity

-Aplikácia bola vytvorená pomocou online tutoriálu.
+The application was created using an online tutorial.

 ![alt text](./img/BMI-calculator.png)